swiftlang/swift/docs/Resilience.rst

 * fields - direct access vs. getter/setter

-* functions - as if top level
+* funcs - as if top level

 * types - as if top level